|

 front - as ever, take care.

-Plymouth is about three and a half
+Plymouth is about a four drive from London down the M3 and A303 or three and a half

-hours away from London Paddington by
+hours away from London Paddington by train using

 THE LITTLE BLACK BOOK